-T Levels are new courses to be introduced in September 2020, which will follow GCSEs and will be equivalent to three A-levels.
-These two-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for working life.
+T Levels are new courses launched in September 2020 which will follow GCSEs and will be equivalent to three A-levels.
+These two-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.

 Year 2 – Specialist pathway